CivicActions/ssp-toolkit/docs/controls/IR.md

 #### LINCS specific control or LINCS Responsibility

-If an incident involves suspicious activity, CivicActions Operations will contact the LINCS Program Owner who may then contact the LINCS CSO.
+If an incident involves suspicious activity, CivicActions Operations will contact the LINCS System Owner who may then contact the LINCS CSO.

 The LINCS Technology Project’s Computer Security Officer (CSO) handles all incidents for the LINCS Technology Project.
 The CSO is prepared to report all incidents to The Department Computer Incident Response Capability (EDCIRC) and United States Computer Emergency Readiness Team (US-CERT) as necessary.